 Lastly, locate the Advanced section and enable Compatibility Mode(recommended by the creator of the plugin):

-Now just click to Save all settings, and you will have completed the basic W3 Total Cache installation and should be seeing much higher page grading at GTMetrix and other testing sites, as well as much improved speeds.
-There are other configurations possible if using an outside CDN service, but for general usage the settings detailed here will be all that you need.
+Now click to Save all settings, and you will have completed the basic W3 Total Cache installation and should be seeing much higher page grading at GTMetrix and other testing sites, as well as many improved speeds.
+There are other configurations possible if using an outside CDN service, but the settings detailed here will be all that you need for general usage.